 Scalding milk is easy and only takes a couple of minutes, so don't be intimidated if you've never done it.
 Here is a great video showing you How to scald milk!
 Just be sure to let it cool before you add it to the pancake batter so it won't start cooking the eggs.
 It can be warm, just not HOT.

 Pumpkin spice is the ultimate fall flavor and these Pumpkin Spice Pancakes will satisfy all your autumn flavor desires.
 They also make a great autumn breakfast or brunch or Thanksgiving weekend brunch!
-I love to add whipping cream, chopped walnuts and little more cinnamon and caramel sundae sauce to them.
+I love to add whipping cream, chopped walnuts, and a little more cinnamon and caramel sundae sauce to them.
 You can use sugar-free caramel sauce to keep the calories/points down if you wish (I just don't use artificial sweeteners, myself).

 👪 Serving Size

 This sheet pan pumpkin pancakes recipe makes 12 pumpkin sheet pan pancakes.
-However, if you are serving a larger crowd, you can double or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+However, if you are serving a larger crowd, you can double or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.
 You'll just need additional baking sheets.

 🔢WW Points